MessagePack-CSharp/MessagePack-CSharp/README.md

 ## Analyzer

-The MessagePackAnalyzer package aides with:
+The MessagePackAnalyzer package aids with:

 1. Automating definitions for your serializable objects.
 1. Produces compiler warnings upon incorrect attribute use, member accessibility, and more.